-Ensure that the website currently being re-done includes additional interactive capabilities--perhaps through social media and mobile applications.
+Ensure that the website currently being re-done inclue additional interactive capabilitiesperhaps through so media and mobile applications.
 List resourses using clear, attractive and accessible presentation.

-Customize portal to make it more user-friendly.
+TBD Communications and Staff Customize portal to make it more user-friendly.
 Make uploading data for applications easier.
 Find a better portal that is interactive and user friendly; simplify the process.
-Assign/hire a person (or persons) to specialize on Jungle Laser or train a current grants manager to be the point person.
-Research the possibility of a private/public partnership that would assess our data architecture pro bono.

-FINANCIAL UPDATES FOR PANELS
+Assign/hire a person (or persons) to specializ on Jungle Laser or train a current grants manager to b the point person.
+Research the possibility of a private/public partnership that would assess our data architecture pro bono. e 3Q \$50 - 100K CAH and Grants staff FINANCIAL UPDATES FOR PANELS Call applicants for undates on financials before panels

 Call applicants for updates on financials before panels.
-Add to grant managers' responsibilities if deemed 2 Q No Cost Grants staff necessary.
+Add to grant managers' responsibilities if deemed necessary.
 Review annually.